jralison/contributions-cal/README.md

 # contributions-cal

 This is an open-source project that when used makes your Github Contributions Calendar to reflect all efforts you do in yours on-line repositories (currently Bitbucket and Gitlab).
-Details about it and how to reuse it are available in this artigo on Medium: [Is Github Contributions Calendar reflecting all efforts you do in yours on-line repositories?](https://medium.com/@flauberjp/is-github-contributions-calendar-reflecting-all-efforts-you-do-in-your-on-line-repositories-1550f7961278)
+Details about it and how to reuse it are available in this article on Medium: [Is Github Contributions Calendar reflecting all efforts you do in yours on-line repositories?](https://medium.com/@flauberjp/is-github-contributions-calendar-reflecting-all-efforts-you-do-in-your-on-line-repositories-1550f7961278)